International Women’s Day: A Boudoir Photographer’s Perspective

 Yes, boudoir photography empowers women, and helps them to thrive and flourish in a very unique way.

-As women, we were once in a position in society that didn't encourage us to grow and make important decisions; we had to rely on a man for that.
-Since then, the economy has changed and we are now able to take control of our own lives.
-Our time and money can be our own.
-We are in a unique position, albeit a very challenging one considering the shift in how families and marriages work with this economical and social shift, but we are now freed of the conventions that kept us caged as women.
-With that freedom and power comes the need for self care and reflection.
-We have so many options and opportunities at our fingertips, and if we don't ask ourselves what we really need to feel happy and satisfied in life, what is it all for?
+As women, we were once in a position in society that did not encourage us to grow and make important decisions; we were taught and forced to rely on a man for that.
+In more recent years, the economy has changed in such a way that we are now not only encouraged to be successful outside of the home, we are just about forced into double-duty.
+That is, we still have just as much to do for our families inside of the home as well as, and alongside of, a full-time job in the workforce.
+While our time and money can finally be our own, we are stretched thin.
+We are in a unique position, albeit a very challenging one considering the shift in how families and marriages work in this new economy, but we are now freed of the conventions that kept us caged as women.
+With that freedom and power comes a deep need for self care.
+We are more "free" than ever, but we are also full to the brim with responsibility — if we don't put our proverbial oxygen masks on first, how will we have the capacity to give our best to those who depend on us?
+We need to find happiness and peace within ourselves, and in a world of judgment and unrealistic standards, its difficult to justify giving ourselves what we need to feel truly liberated, happy, and fulfilled.

 “Where does boudoir photography come into this,” you ask.